swiftlang/swift-evolution/proposals/NNNN-generalize-keypath-function-conversions.md

 ## Source compatibility

-While this proposal _mostly_ only makes previously invalid code valid, [@jrose](https://forums.swift.org/u/jrose) pointed out a case where this proposal could potentially change the meaning of existing code:
+This proposal makes previously invalid conversions valid, and should not affect source compatibility.
+In situations such as:

 ```swift
 func evil<T, U>(_: (T) -> U) { print("generic") }